modernish/modernish/README.md

 your `.profile`, `.bashrc` or similar init file.

 **Important:** Upon initialising, modernish adapts itself to other settings, such as the locale.
+It also removes all aliases, as they may keep modernish from initialising properly.
 So you have to organise your `.profile` or similar file in the following order:

 * *first*, define general system settings (`PATH`, locale, etc.);
 * *then*, `. modernish` and `use` any modules you want;
-* *then* define anything that may depend on modernish.
+* *then* define anything that may depend on modernish, and set your aliases.

 ## Non-interactive command line use ##